 But Daniel didn't give up on school.
-He returned to class.
+He returned to class, with renewed dedication.

 Stephanie Escamilla agreed to let CNN into her home to document what it is like to raise a child with a serious mental illness.
 Her 14-year-old son, whose real name is not used in the story and whose face is obscured in the video and photographs, also agreed to participate.
 In June 2013, reporter Wayne Drash made the first of many visits to their home in San Antonio, Texas.
 Video producer Evelio Contreras also spent weeks with the family.

 The dialogue and direct quotes in the story were heard by Drash or drawn from documents, videos or audio recordings.
 Italics are used in the instances where the dialogue was recalled by a participant and not witnessed by the reporter.

 With 95.5 million passengers and 930,000 takeoffs and landings, Atlanta’s airport is No. 1.
 CNN pulls back the curtain to expose a world unto itself -- and countless untold stories.

 Her landmark case awakened India four decades ago.
 But did she manage to love, have children, find happiness?
 New headlines about rape in her homeland send CNN’s Moni Basu on a journey to find out.

 In five spellbinding chapters, CNN shows how cops cracked a case more than half a century old: the 1957 disappearance of 7-year-old Maria Ridulph.
 Was there justice for all?

 American soldiers plucked the child from her Iraqi home at the height of the war and brought her to America for lifesaving surgery.
 But how did she fare after her return to a war-torn nation struggling to stand on its own?